mebusy/notes/dev_notes/AI_CS188_ReinforcementLearning.md

  - Q-learning with linear Q-functions:
     - transition = (s,a,r,s')
     - ![](https://raw.githubusercontent.com/mebusy/notes/master/imgs/cs188_rl_a_exact_qs.png)
         - For an exact q-learner the update looks like this.
 This is just an algebraic rewrite of the update that says take α of one and (1-α) of the other.
+This can delay calculation of α.
     - `wᵢ ← wᵢ + α[difference]fᵢ(s,a)`    ( Approximate Q’s )

 So we basically do is we keep our Q value around but we nudge it in the direction of this difference.
 So if we appear to be getting something a lot higher than we thought well we should raise our estimate.